 Throw your line out about 15 feet & wait a few minutes!
 When you pull the line a little and feel some extra weight—he’s there!
 Pull him in slowly and have a net waiting!
 Scoop him up and put it into your bucket of water!

 When you get home—only cook the live ones.
 All you do is drop them into boiling water with Old Bay Seasoning and wait for it to boil again.
 They’ll turn pink—a lot like cooking shrimp!
 Dump them out and dinner is ready!

-For your convenience there is a large crab pot, crab “crackers” and “pickers” available at The Cape Escape I and II!
+For your convenience there is a large crab pot, crab “crackers” and “pickers” available at all of our rentlas!
 You can see a picture of a great crab catch at the bottom of this page!
 Her "crab feast" can be see at the bottom of The Cape Escape II page!

 What You’ll Need: